KChen-lab/Monopogen/README.md

-# scPopGene
+# Monopogen
-Single Cell Population Genetics and Association Analysis Toolkit
+Population analysis from single cell sequencing

-**scPopGene** is one python package for population analysis in single-cell studies, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `scPopGene` is developed to benefit the population-level association study for single cell studies.
-It can work on datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges.
+**Monopogen** is analysis package for population analysis from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` is developed to benefit the population-level ancestry and association study for single cell sequencing studies.
+It can work on datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges etc.
 It is composed of four modules:
 * **Germline variant identification from shallow 10x scRNA-seq or scATAC-seq profiles**.
 Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to refine genotypes.
 * **Poteintal Somatic variant or RNA editing events identification**.
 The candidated variants with high alternative allele supporeted in study sample are further classifed based on their allele frequency patten among cell clusters (cell type/ cell states).
 The variant calling is mostly from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar) in MDACC.